xyntechx/xyntechx/README.md

 💻 I have experience in **deep learning**, **web development**, cybersecurity, data science, extended reality, game development, and quantum computing

-🎯 I aim to innovate novel solutions to challenges both big and small
+🎯 I aim and love to innovate novel solutions to challenges both big and small

 <br/>